telerik/maui-docs/controls/treeview/styling/item-style.md

 ## Styling and Configuring the TreeView Item

 The TreeView provides a styling mechanism for customizing the look of its items.
-To use it, set the `ItemStyle` property of the control with target type `TreeViewItemView`.
-The property can be applied on TreeView level and `TreeViewDescriptor` level.
+To use it, set the `ItemStyle` property of the control with a target type `TreeViewItemView`.
+The property can be applied on a TreeView and `TreeViewDescriptor` level.

 The available properties are: